jonmatterson/nova-ext-chronological_mission_posts/README.md

 ```

 If you are already including `jquery` and/or `timepicker` in your extension config, you do not need to include them twice.
 Instead, simply ensure they are loaded before the `chronological_mission_posts` extension.

+## Usage

+This extension does the following:

+* Replaces `Timeline` field in mission post creation with `Mission Day` and `Time` fields, where mission day should be an integer representing how many days into the mission is, and the time should be a value of the format `0000` through `2359`.
+It uses the `Timepicker` extension to help post writers specify the mission time.
+* Replaces the  `Timeline` display in mission post viewing with a standard display of the mission day and time.
+* Provides an eBook-style view for reading mission posts in chronological order.
+This can be accessed from a `Read Story` button when looking at the mission.

+## Issues

+If you encounter a bug or have a feature request, please report it on GitHub in the issue tracker here: https://github.com/jonmatterson/nova-ext-chronological_mission_posts/issues

+## License

+Copyright (c) 2018-2019 Jon Matterson.

+This module is open-source software licensed under the **MIT License**.
+The full text of the license may be found in the `LICENSE` file.